ISC-HEI/maze-students/README.md

 </p>

 ## Content
-This projet file is a skeleton for implementing the short version of the Maze pathfinding (A*) application in Java.
+This projet file is a skeleton for implementing the short version of the Maze pathfinding using the `A*` algorithm application in Java.

 ## Project description and tasks to do
 The project is not complete and is intented to be completed in a live coding session.
 The full project instructions, in French, is available [as a PDF](https://github.com/pmudry/maze-students/blob/main/ProjetMaze_short.pdf) file with clickable links.